Monday, August 6, 2007

 Aliens; science-fiction action, USA, 1986; D: James Cameron, S: Sigourney Weaver, Michael Biehn, Lance Henriksen, Carrie Henn, Bill Paxton, Paul Reiser, Jenette Goldstein

 Ellen Ripley, the only survivor of the Nostromo crew, is rescued after 57 years of hibernation in space.
 But once back to conscious, she is shocked when she finds out humans started a colony on the planet where the deadly alien was found, so she proceeds to go there on a war spaceship with Colonial Marines.
 Once on the planet, Ripley discovers the only survivor of the colony station is a girl named Newt.
-The Marines go on to search for other people that survived in a nuclear processing station.
+The 12-team Marines go on to search for other people that survived in a nuclear processing station.
 They get cornered by the whole bunch of aliens, and in the chaos one of them kidnaps Newt.
 Ripley rescues her from an alien queen and escapes before the station explodes.
-But the queen sneaked in into the spaceship and tears android Bishop in half, before Ripley throws her in space with her robot exosuit.
+But the queen sneaks in into the spaceship and tears android Bishop in half, before Ripley throws her out in space with the robot exosuit.

 Among the sequels that top the original, "Aliens" take a special place in cinema: unlike the first film that was atmospheric, quiet and understated with only one alien, but at moments slightly grey, the second film lifts the story up a notch and presents a wild action spectacle with many aliens, yet unlike most Hollywood big budget sequels that offer more quantity than quality, "Aliens" actually offers more quantity and quality, remaining skillful and stylish, granting the main heroine an emotional dimension, noticeable in her motherly care for the girl Newt.
 While the screenplay is rather predictable and corny, it gave her character more depth, and thus Sigourney Weaver delivered a truly amazing performance as Ripley and was surprisingly (but for once rightfully) even nominated for several awards.
 Other characters, the Marines, are mostly extras that wait to be attacked by aliens, but Bill Paxton as Hudson and Jenette Goldstein as Vasquez steal the show with their charm.